Normandy High School (Ohio): Sports

 Normandy High School athletic teams competed in the Northeast Ohio Conference from its inaugural season of 2007 until its dissolution in 2015.
 Normandy joined the newly-formed Great Lakes Conference and began play beginning with the 2015-16 academic year.
+Normandy then helped form the Cleveland West Conference in 2024.

 Sports offered in the fall include dazzlers, cross country, cheerleading, American football, golf, soccer, girls' tennis and volleyball.

 In the winter, sports include boys' and girls' basketball, hockey, boys' and girls' swimming and wrestling, boys' and girls' cheerleading.

 Spring sports include baseball, boys' tennis, softball and track and field athletics.